Fazal-e-Maula

 Fazal-e-Maula is a Pakistani politician who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from July 2022 till January 2023.

 Political career

+He ran for a seat in the Provincial Assembly of the North-West Frontier Province as a candidate of the Jamiat Ulema-e-Islam (F) (JUI(F)) from PF-67 Swat-V in the 1997 North-West Frontier Province provincial election but was unsuccessful.
+He received 823 votes and was defeated by Qamus Khan, a candidate of the Pakistan Muslim League (N) (PML(N)).

+He ran for a seat in the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PK-7 Swat-VI in an October 2018 by-election, but was unsuccessful.
+He received 13,663 votes and was defeated by Waqar Ahmad Khan, a candidate of the Awami National Party (ANP).

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-7 (Swat-VI) in a 2022 by-election that was held due to the death of Waqar Ahmad Khan, the former MPA from this constituency.
-He received 17,395 votes and defeated Hussain Ahmed of the Awami National Party, who received 14,604 votes.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of the PTI from PK-7 Swat-VI in a 2022 by-election that was held due to the death of Waqar Ahmad Khan, the former MPA from this constituency.
+He received 17,395 votes and defeated the ANP's Hussain Ahmad, Waqar Ahmad Khan's uncle, who received 14,604 votes.
 He took the oath of office on 18 July 2022.